shimondoodkin/whisper-keyboard/README.md

 Open an issue describing the change before large rewrites, and run lint/tests where applicable.
 Use `git commit -s` if you require signed commits.

 ---

-## License

-MIT © Vlad Gheorghe.
-Use at your own risk; API usage incurs the costs associated with your chosen Whisper provider (roughly $0.36/hour for OpenAI at the time of writing).